Although it sounds scary, if your beloved pet has a dog heart murmur it doesn't necessarily mean that you need to panic!

 improve his immune function.
 Here are a couple that are worth checking

-Resvantage Canine for Dog and Canine Hearty Heart for Dog Heart Disease
+Resvantage Canine for Dog and Young At Heart for Dog Heart Disease

 There are also natural supplements which include certain vitamins and minerals which can help many dogs with heart issues.
 They DO NOT replace mainstream medications or surgery, but should be used alongside them.

 Do remember to tell your vet about any product or supplement you give your dog though, just because something is 'natural' it doesn't mean that it can't (or won't) interact with another medication or be inappropriate for your individual dogs' condition.

 Try these online stores for a wide selection of natural products and supplements that can help with a huge range of canine health problems (not just heart disease!)....